 - He was instrumental in healing relations between the North and South after the Civil War.

-Bottletree Bakery.
-This adorable cafe offers a great cup of coffee and pastry for breakfast, or head there for lunch for one of their specials (listed on Facebook each day.)
-Hurry up, though.
-They close at 2pm.
+Bottletree Bakery is an adorable cafe that offers a great cup of coffee and pastry for breakfast, or you can head there for lunch for one of their specials (listed on Facebook each day).

 I am a HUGE fan of the raw bar here…don’t miss those oysters.
 This is not just a tapas eatery, but we focused on that during our visit, giving us a chance to sample a wide range of amazing options.
 Crab Corn Fitters, Red Chili Pork Belly, Lady Pea Salad, Cornbread Toast, Boudin Balls..oh my!
 It was a slice of heaven!